autonomio/chances/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-Thanks a lot for suggesting a feature to Talos.
+Thanks a lot for suggesting a feature to Chances.
 Please take a moment to go through the below checklist to provide context in a way that makes it easy to take your request forward.

-#### 1) I think Talos should add...
+#### 1) I think Chances should add...

 *A description of the feature with as much detail as you believe is valuable*

 #### 2) Once implemented, I can see how this feature will...

-*Explain how researchers will benefit from having this feature in Talos**
+*Explain how researchers will benefit from having this feature in Chances**

 #### 3) I believe this feature is... (choose one)